DataCurationNetwork/data-primers/Databases Data Curation Primer/databases-data-curation-primer.md

 This primer is intended as a general introduction to curation of databases commonly used for research.
 It can also serve as a template for primers about a specific database platform.
 It largely follows the structure of the existing primer on <ins>Microsoft Access</ins>.

+### Attributions and Citation Information

+**Primer Author:** Xuying Xin, Pennsylvania State University

+**Primer Mentor:** Dave Fearon, Johns Hopkins University

+**Suggested Citation:** Xin, Xuying.
+(2020).
+Databases Data Curation Primer.
+[Data Curation Network GitHub Repository.](https://github.com/DataCurationNetwork/data-primers)

+This work was created as part of the “Specialized Data Curation” Workshop #3 held at Washington University in St.Louis, MO on November 5-6, 2019.
+These workshops have been generously funded by the Institute of Museum and Library Services # RE-85-18-0040-18.

 ## Introduction to Database

 A database is an organized collection of data, generally stored and accessed electronically from a computer system.
 Most databases contain multiple tables, which may each include several different fields or columns.
 For example, a company database may include tables for products, employees, and financial records.
 Each of these tables would have different fields that are relevant to the information stored in the table.